virtualabishek/bit-6th-sem/management-information-system/lesson-4.md

 ### What Are Information Rights?

 **Information rights** concern what information rights individuals and organizations possess with respect to information about themselves.
-Key questions include[1]:
+Key questions include:
 - What can they protect?
 - What obligations do individuals and organizations have concerning this information?

 ### Privacy

-**Privacy** is the claim of individuals to be left alone, free from surveillance or interference from other individuals or organizations, including the state[1].
+**Privacy** is the claim of individuals to be left alone, free from surveillance or interference from other individuals or organizations, including the state.
 Privacy includes the right to control information about oneself.

 ### Fair Information Practices (FIP)

-Most American and European privacy law is based on a regime called **Fair Information Practices (FIP)**, first set forth in a report written in 1973 by a federal government advisory committee[1].
+Most American and European privacy law is based on a regime called **Fair Information Practices (FIP)**, first set forth in a report written in 1973 by a federal government advisory committee.

 **FIP Principles:**